crespoxx/RokketLabsPruebaTecnica/README.md

 ```

 ## How it works
+When the app is opened, some posts published by some users will be shown, with the idea of always showing some content to the user, so he or she doesn't feel lost.

-To search this posts, simply enter the tag that you want in the search bar located at the top of the app.
+To search posts, simply enter the tag that you want in the search bar located at the top of the app.
 After this, the app will call the following API (https://n161.tech/api/dummyapi/tag/{tag-entered}/post) which will respond with all the posts that have your tag entered.

 Also, you can find posts much faster pressing the blue tags shown in the posts with a "#".